VictorTeixeiraS/projects/projects/build-local-dev-environment-python/12-bookbot_read/readme.md

 ## Use a .gitignore file to ignore the "books" directory

-We don't want to save entire book in our source code.
+We don't want to save *entire* book in our source code.
 Imagine if Microsoft Word's source code included all the *documents* it could operate on.
-Generally speaking, git is for *code*, not for *data*.
+Generally speaking, Git is for *code*, not for *data*.

 Create a `.gitignore` file in the root of your project and add this text to it: